DaqOpen/persistmq/README.md

    2. the caching is going on until the message has been successfully published
 5. When the publish was successful, this meanwhile cached message is deleted
 6. at the next loop, it will be checked, if cached data is available and starts publishing that

+## Roadmap

+A quick and dirty roadmap to show what is planned for the future:

+- Transmission of "Bulk" messages: In unreliable networks, the QoS=2 ping-pong of MQTT takes a long time and can generate unnecessary delay when transmitting many messages